qiibee/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-HASH | The ID of the kitten to retrieve
+HASH | Blockchain hash (identifier) of the transaction.

 ## Get a raw unsigned transaction